LucasionGS/Toxen3/plan.md

   - Create playlist from current queue.
   - Multi-add to playlist.

+### Bugs
+- Fix background dim still being dimmed even at 0% opacity.
+- No easy way to delete a song from your library.
+(Physically delete it from the file system)

 ### Improvements from v2
 - Asynchronize loading of Songs, and overall use an async structure.